minetest/minetestmapper/README.rst

 Minetestmapper for Windows can be downloaded `from the Releases section
 <https://github.com/minetest/minetestmapper/releases>`_.

-After extracting the archive, it can be invoked from cmd.exe:
+After extracting the archive, it can be invoked from cmd.exe or PowerShell:
 ::

 	cd C:\Users\yourname\Desktop\example\path